microsoft/pai/docs/user_group_management.md

 #### Update a group
 - Update teamwise storages,using command line tool or webportal to update storage configs in the group.
 - Update VCs.
 Using webportal or rest api to change the VCs that this group have access to.
 - Update adminrole.
-Using webportal or rest apis to update group's adminrole information,only users in admin group have access to adminstration.
+Using webportal or rest apis to update group's adminrole information,only users in admin group have access to administration.
 #### Delete a group
 - Use webportal or rest apis to remove a group from a cluster,the users in this group will be updated.